-Investments in associate.
-The Group applies accounting for an associate according to IAS 28.
-The Group recognise an associate if it is an entity over which an investor has significant influence, being the power to participate in the financial and operating policy decisions of the investee (but not control or joint control), and investments in associates are accounted for using of the equity method.
-Under the equity method of accounting, an equity investment is initially recorded at cost and is subsequently adjusted to reflect the investor's share of the net profit or loss of the associate.
+Investments in associates and joint ventures.
+The Group applies accounting for an investment in associate and joint ventures according to IAS 28.
+The Group recognises an investment in associate and joint ventures if it is an entity over which an investor has significant influence, being the power to participate in the financial and operating policy decisions of the investee (but not control), and investments in associates and joint ventures are accounted for using of the equity method.
+Under the equity method of accounting, an equity investment is initially recorded at cost and is subsequently adjusted to reflect the investor's share of the net profit or loss of the investment in associate and joint ventures.
+The income statement reflects the Group's share of the results of operations of the associate through the item Other income/(loss).
+The statement of cash-flows reflects the Group's share of the result of operation of the associate through the item (Income)/Loss share in investment in associates and joint ventures.